 You need to consider damage, not just to the pipes, but to your home as well.
-With the right additional insurance coverage from your Trusted Choice agent, you can get covered and have peace of mind.
+With the right additional insurance coverage from your insurance agent, you can get covered and have peace of mind.

 What's a Sewer Line and Why Does It Need Replacing?